 The feedback and complaints officer, or the person authorised to act on their behalf, must check that a fair and impartial investigation is carried out.
 This might involve face-to-face meetings, obtaining written statements from those involved and using other dispute resolution services.

-Complainants and clinicians who are the subject of a complaint should be kept informed of the progress of the investigation throughout, with the clinicians being given the opportunity to talk with the person investigating the complaint.
+Complainants and clinicians who are the subject of a complaint should be kept informed of the investigation, with the clinicians being given the opportunity to talk with the person investigating the complaint.